Fiorello La Guardia: 1929 mayoral election

 La Guardia's supporters wanted him to run for mayor in the 1925 election, but he declined as he would be unlikely to defeat Jimmy Walker.
-He received the Republican nomination on August 1,1929.
+He received the Republican nomination on August 1, 1929.
 In 1929, La Guardia ran for Mayor once again.
 This time, he received the Republican nomination, once again defeating William Bennett.
 However, he lost the general election to Walker in a landslide.

 Mayor of New York

 1933 mayoral election

 Mayor Jimmy Walker and his Irish-run Tammany Hall were forced out of office by scandal and La Guardia was determined to replace him.
 La Guardia ran on the Fusion Party platform, which was supported by Republicans, reform-minded Democrats, and independents.
 La Guardia had enormous determination, high visibility, the support of reformer Samuel Seabury and a divisive primary contest.
-He also represented previously underrepresented communities, appealed to a wide range of cultural backgrounds with his lineage.
-He secured the nominations and expected an easy win against incumbent Mayor John P. O'Brien.
-However, Joseph V. McKee entered the race as the nominee of the new "Recovery Party" at the last minute.
+He also represented previously underrepresented communities, appealing to a wide range of cultural backgrounds with his lineage.
+He secured the nomination and expected an easy win against incumbent Mayor John P. O'Brien; however, Joseph V. McKee entered the race as the nominee of the new "Recovery Party" at the last minute.
 McKee was a formidable opponent, sponsored by Bronx Democratic boss Edward J. Flynn.
-La Guardia promised a more honest government, championing for greater efficiency and inclusiveness.
-La Guardia's win was based on a complex coalition of Republicans (mostly middle class German Americans in the boroughs outside Manhattan), a minority of reform-minded Democrats, Socialists, a large proportion of middle-class Jews, and the great majority of Italians, whose votes had previously been overwhelmingly loyal to Tammany.
+La Guardia promised a more honest government, championing greater efficiency and inclusiveness.

+La Guardia's win was based on a complex coalition of Republicans (mostly middle-class German Americans in the boroughs outside Manhattan), a minority of reform-minded Democrats, Socialists, a large proportion of middle-class Jews, and the great majority of Italians, whose votes had previously been overwhelmingly loyal to Tammany.
 During his mayoralty, La Guardia served as president of the United States Conference of Mayors from 1935 until 1945.